GraphiteTheCat/fbmenuctl/README.md

 - Make it use your default applications, instead of the only ones supported.

+- Icons (Working on it, and it's a pain)

 - Add an uninstaller

 - Who knows?